forestfart/social-twitter-mvc/README.md

 ## API documentation

 ### Create user
-Users are being created when first tweet is created in HTML path (see 'login' in Posting below)
+User is being created when a first tweet is created with use of URL path

 ### Posting
-Allowing post a 140 character message.
+To create tweet, simply post body to the URL.

 HTTP method:
 ```bash